slz2003/RFCScope-/Errata_filtering/Result_manual/9799-7/packetizer_raw_output.md

 Clarify the flag's intended scope by either revising the introductory text to indicate that a true value denotes an in-band requirement or by adjusting the definition to consistently indicate support for Tor-based fetching.

-**Severity:** Medium
-  *Basis:* The conflicting descriptions may cause confusion among implementers, potentially resulting in divergent behaviors, though the risk is less immediately severe than the naming mismatch.

-**Confidence:** High

-**Experts mentioning this issue:**

-- ScopeExpert: Issue-2

 ---